Heritage Foods USA: No Goat Left Behind

 No Goat Left Behind is an effort launched in 2011 by Heritage Foods USA with the twin aim of introducing goat meat to American diners and developing a sustainable end market to support dairy farmers in the Northeast.
 To produce milk required for cheese making, female goats must have babies.
 This creates many unwanted males as a by-product of the dairy business.
 "In extreme cases the kids are killed at birth to unburden the farmer from caring for goats with little market value."

 Heritage Foods USA partners with New York State and Vermont family farms to sell hundreds of goats to restaurants and home consumers throughout the month of October.
 The project has acquired the name “Goatober", because as a result of naturally mating goat, kids are born in the early spring, graze on pastures all summer, and are then ready for harvest in October.
 Thanks to James Whetlor the project has picked up steam in England and throughout Europe.

 Heritage Rare Breed Chicken Tour

 In 2013, Heritage Foods USA began an effort to revive 24 rare, heritage chicken lines and create an alternative market for non-industrially bred chicken.
 Heritage Foods USA is partnering with Frank Reese of Good Shepard Poultry Ranch, the country’s preeminent poultry farmer, to raise heritage chicken breeds that are on the brink of extinction.

 Heritage Pigs

 Each week Heritage Foods processes 200 pasture raised 100% heritage breed pigs including the Red Wattle, Tamworth, Gloucestershire Old Spot, Duroc, and Berkshire.
-These pigs are sold in cuts to America’s best restaurants from coast to coast, led by chefs who care about flavor and the land and farmers and the happiness of the animals themselves.
-Our pig program is led by Dr. David Newman and our processing is done by Lou Fantasma at Paradise Locker Meats.
+These pigs are sold in cuts to American restaurants from across the USA.
+The pig program is led by Dr. David Newman and the processing is done by Lou Fantasma at Paradise Locker Meats.